 The Summit Learning platform is designed to allow students to continue working on their courses even after the last day of school.
 Here are some common questions about summer that may be helpful for your planning:

 What do I need to do to prepare for the end of the school year?

 Administrators: Please verify your last day of school on the platform.
-Platform dates control the pacing of focus areas such that incomplete power focus areas will results in an off-track grade on the last platform date.
+Platform dates control the pacing of focus areas such that incomplete power focus areas will result in an off-track grade on the last platform date.

 For schools using Clever: to avoid unintentional roster changes in the platform, Clever sync will be automatically turned off 1 week before your last platform date.
 If you need to edit Clever synced sections, please submit a help ticket.